JunsooLee/A_very_dear_mind/README.md

 3. So we have experienced unwanted results like shrunken, being discolored or being damaged clothes by wrong laundry method.
 4. This unwanted result can not be compensation by company

-### Description
-  Our program detect picture of care tag which user take.<br/>
-  And do image processing to detect symbols in care tag easily.<br/>
-  Then, recognize symbols using YOLO v2 and show how to wash clothes in text.<br/>

 ### System overview
 <div>